100-5x/Bullseye-Target-System/README.md

 Tom Talpey has an EXCELLENT Bullseye Match app for your phone -- check it out on the App Store of your choice or [The Bullseye App](https://www.bullseyematch.app) website.
 The following is a circuit board designed to compliment Tom's work:

-All options below will ship to you with mounting hardware (screws, blocks).
+All options below will ship to you fully soldered with mounting hardware (screws, blocks).
 Mount to a target style of your choice.
-See the Stepper Motor Use below for my pic of a local indoor gun range -- or use a Solenoid (AC/DC) for pneumatic turning, linear actuator etc.
+See the Stepper Motor pic below below for my pic of a local indoor gun range -- or use a Solenoid (AC/DC) for pneumatic turning, linear actuator etc.

 You can download the code and create your own PCB and components (free).
 However, I can send you a circuit board ready to go (except mounting) for $100...